- PhMuseum 2020 Women Photographers Grant

-On June 11, 2010, 35-year-old cotton farmer Sanjay Avbhutrao Sarate, stumbled to the doorstep of his home and fell on the ground.
-"I’ve taken pesticide … I’m going to die,” he told his wife.
-“This is the end of my life.”
-Sanjay hugged his then-six-year-old son, Sameer, as he journeyed from life to death with his last breath.
+On June 11, 2010, 35-year-old cotton farmer Sanjay Sarate stumbled home and fell to the ground.
+"I’ve taken pesticide … I’m going to die.”

 Over the past 21 years, nearly 300,000 farmers have committed suicide in India.
-Many had borrowed money through government lending schemes or private lenders to plant more efficient crops, but could not pay off their debts.
-Because of the fast transition India has undergone — from a rural to an industrial, urban economy with an open market, farmers have been confronted by immense social and economic problems.
-Most farmers, like Sanjay, consumed pesticide, others set themselves on fire or hung themselves.
-Some threw themselves down a well.
+Many borrowed money through government lending schemes or private lenders to plant more efficient crops, but could not pay off their debts due to crop failure.
+Because of the fast transition India has undergone — from a rural to an industrial, urban economy with an open market, farmers have been confronted by immense social & economic problems.
+The majority of farmers ended their lives consuming pesticide — others set themselves on fire, hung themselves or threw themselves down a well.